 CNP Assurances exercises its voting rights in accordance with the principles of its voting policy.
-Voting rights are exercised independently by the Corporate Social Responsibility (CSR) department.
-The voting proposals drawn up by the CSR department are submitted to the Investment department for approval.
+Voting rights are exercised independently by the Corporate Social Responsibility (CSR) division.
+The voting proposals drawn up by the CSR division are submitted to the Investment division for approval.